Kayou-Corporation/.github/CODE_CONVENTION.md

 namespace Kayou::Memory { }
 ```

+Put as little code as possible inside the `Kayou` namespace.
+Prefer nesting with a sub-namespace (e.g. `Kayou::Renderer` for rendering) <br/>
+When using namespaces in sub-project, use the main-project name + sub-project name (e.g. `Kayou::Memory`) <br/>
 Use `PascalCase` for namespaces.
-Avoid deeply nested namespaces (max 3 levels).
+Avoid deeply nested namespaces (max 4 levels).

 ### Classes & Structs